 Contributed By Rajah & Tann Singapore LLP

-The stellar growth of international arbitration in Singapore is expected to continue apace with increasing economic activity in Asia and beyond.
-The introduction in 2017 of third-party funding for international arbitrations is expected to make international arbitration even more attractive as a method of dispute resolution.
-The establishment of the ICC's case management office in Singapore in 2018 is likely to further this trend.
-The Singapore International Commercial Court (SICC) has also recently released its first arbitration-related judgment, following amendments made to the Supreme Court of Judicature Act in 2018 that allow the SICC to hear applications under the International Arbitration Act (Cap 143A) that satisfy the SICC jurisdictional requirements.
+The stellar growth of international arbitration in Singapore is expected to continue apace with the increasing economic activity in Asia and beyond.
+The Singapore International Commercial Court (SICC) released its first arbitration-related judgment in 2019, following amendments made to the Supreme Court of Judicature Act in 2018 that allow the SICC to hear applications under the International Arbitration Act (Cap 143A) that satisfy the SICC jurisdictional requirements.

-The Singapore Ministry of Law has also recently launched a public consultation to seek feedback on proposed amendments to the International Arbitration Act.
-Possible changes include amendments to the International Arbitration Act to:
+The Singapore Ministry of Law also launched a public consultation to seek feedback on proposed amendments to the International Arbitration Act (IAA).
+Possible amendments to the IAA include:

 International arbitration is prevalent across a wide spectrum of industries in Singapore.
-SIAC’s Annual Report for 2018 has identified the trade sector as having the largest proportion (27%) of the number of cases that it has handled.
+The SIAC’s Annual Report for 2019 has identified the corporate sector as having the largest proportion (29%) of the number of cases it has handled.
 That said, Singapore continues to attract high-value project and infrastructure disputes in a wide range of sectors, including the energy and resources space.
 The growth of investor-state disputes for investors in the region has also been noted.

 The IAA essentially enacts (and incorporates as its First Schedule) the 1985 UNCITRAL Model Law, albeit with the exception of Chapter VIII and a number of statutory modifications.
-Any departures from the Model Law are listed in Part II, IAA.
+Any departures from the Model Law are listed in Part II of the IAA.
 The primary legislative intent behind the IAA was to implement the Model Law (Singapore Parliamentary Reports 31 October 1994, vol 63, col 626).

 Various elements of the 2006 UNCITRAL Model Law have also since been incorporated into the IAA.
-Section 3, IAA states that "the Model Law, with the exception of Chapter VIII thereof, shall have force of law in Singapore."
+Section 3 of the IAA states that "the Model Law, with the exception of Chapter VIII thereof, shall have force of law in Singapore."

 The SICC is a division of the Singapore High Court and part of the Supreme Court designed to deal with transnational commercial disputes.
 Order 69A sets out the relevant procedural rules for international arbitration-related court applications, whilst Section 18D of the Supreme Court of Judicature Act delineates the jurisdiction of the SICC.